sundgenomics/sundgenomics.github.io/directsequencing.md

 During that process, if there is any question or change, please email us at genomics@sund.ku.dk mentioning the submission_ID.

 If you have any suggestions to improve this process, please let us know.

+### How many base pairs / cycles

+ * The number of cycles availble for sequencing is determined by the kit and it reagent size.
+For Illumina NextSeq 2000, the sequencing kits and sizes are listed [here](https://www.illumina.com/products/by-type/sequencing-kits/cluster-gen-sequencing-reagents/nextseq-1000-2000-reagents.html) (with their price).
+ * The kits in fact have more reagents than what is advertised on the product page and can run more cycles than the kit size.
+You can find the max number of cycles possible for each kit listed [here](https://support.illumina.com/bulletins/2016/10/how-many-cycles-of-sbs-chemistry-are-in-my-kit.html).
+ * The max number of cycles can be distributed as you want between read 1, read 2, index 1, index 2
+ * For example
+   * a P2 v3 kit with 100 cycles (max=138) could be used
+     * - 130 bp on read 1, 8 bp on index 1
+     * 61 on read 1, 61 on read 8, 8 bp on index 1, 8 bp on index 2
+     * 28 on read 1, 90 on read 8, 10 bp on index 1, 10 bp on index 2
+   * a P3 kit with 50 cycles (max=88) could be used
+     * 80 bp on read 1, 8 bp on index 1
+     * 41 on read 1, 41 on read 8, 6 bp on index 1
+ * Find a summary table [here](https://www.genecore.embl.de).

 Go back to the [Genomics Platform home](https://sundgenomics.github.io)